 Creative Confidence: Unleashing the Creative Potential Within Us AllThe Power of Self-Confidence: Become Unstoppable, Irresistible, and Unafraid in Every Area of Your LifeUnstoppable Self Confidence: How to create the indestructible, natural confidence of the 1% who achieve their goals, create success on demand and live life on their termsGet Out of Your Head: Stopping the Spiral of Toxic ThoughtsThe Confidence Gap: A Guide to Overcoming Fear and Self-DoubtThe Confidence Code: The Science and Art of Self-Assurance—What Women Should Know

-It does take making a choice to be confident because it comes from inside.
-When we gain confidence, it may require that your actions take you outside your comfort zone.
+It does take making a choice to be confident because it comes from the inside.
+When we gain confidence, it may require that our actions take us outside our comfort zone.
 It may even bring you to taking stands that are not popular and may be controversial.
 You want to be liked, but sometimes deep confidence allows us to do the right thing, even if everyone won’t be happy about it.

 What you will find as you gain your confidence is you’ll dare to live a better life.
 Make no mistakes, your life will change.
 With true confidence, you will not be worried about what people think about you.

 People may be drawn to you and you will get more accomplished with their help.
 You will also learn what it is you truly want in life.
 It’s exciting and scary at the same time.
 But, it will be satisfying in the long run.